-Our fellowship program—developed in New York City over the last decade—serves as a national model, inspiring a network of Master Teacher programs in cities and states across the country.
+Our fellowship program—developed in New York City over the last decade—serves as a national model to inspire the development of new programs in cities and states across the country.

 Our model is simple.
 We don’t fix teachers.
 We don’t reform their practice.
-Instead, we focus on excellence.
+Instead, we focus on excellence and trust.
 We find the best teachers across New York City and build a professional community for them to collaborate and learn from one another.
 Ultimately, we inspire them to stay in the classroom and amplify their impact across the city and beyond.

 We believe participation in a professional community is critical to sustain teachers in their classroom work – and attending workshops at MƒA is just the beginning.

 Throughout each fellowship teachers engage in a wide range of learning opportunities designed by and for our teachers.
 Teachers explore common themes to develop skills and new strategies for reaching all students.
 Our vast network of scientists and mathematicians allow teachers to deepen their content knowledge and make new connections.
 MƒA Master Teachers serve as mentors for MƒA Early Career Teachers so they, too, can grow and make teaching a lifelong career.
 MƒA teachers can access each other through our private online community to pose in-the-moment questions or propose meet-ups for study groups or events.

 As hard as teachers work, we know play is important too, and MƒA provides many informal opportunities for teachers to get to know each other outside of the classroom.
 Playing on our softball team and attending social events, special lectures, and screenings are just a few ways we see teachers immersing themselves in the MƒA community.